BolehVPN was originally founded over a decade ago on a whim by Reuben Yap.

 If you remember, the need for speed was the whole reason BolehVPN was started in the first place.

 The download speed was only 35.25% slower, while the upload speed was 33.24% slower.
 This places them among some of the fastest VPNs we’ve reviewed.

 In our tests, it comes #5th, behind PIA, Private Tunnel, Hide My IP and PersonalVPN.

 Does it Work with Netflix?

-VPN services can obviously help bypass Netflix and other geo-restrictions.
+VPN software can obviously help unblock Netflix and other geo-restrictions.

 You can connect to a new server back home and start watching.

 The trouble is that Netflix has been cracking down like crazy on VPN services lately.
 And they’ve gotten unfortunately good at it.

 Almost every VPN service claims that they work with Netflix.
 But more often than not, they don’t.

 So here’s the good news and bad news.